151706061/Boost/README.md

 bcp boost/numeric/ublas/vector.hpp MIRTK/Modules/ThirdParty/Boost
 ```

-These files can optionally be used instead of an available system Boost installation
+These files can be used instead of an available system Boost installation
-after initializing the corresponding MIRTK Git repository submodule.
+after initializing the corresponding MIRTK Git submodule.
 When the
-submodule is not initialized, a separate Boost installation is required to build MIRTK.
+submodule is not initialized, a separate Boost installation is required.

 ```bash
 cd $MIRTK_SOURCE_DIR